Houston Rodeo With Kids: What You Need to Know

 It's finally here!
-The 2019 Houston Livestock Show and Rodeo runs Feb.
-25-March 17, 2019 and opens at 8 a.m. every day.
-Even if you're a rodeo regular, donning those cowboy boots and braving the crowds and traffic are still daunting tasks.
-And when you get there - it's just so....big.
-We've broken down some essential information to know before planning your visit, and we also recommend downloading the RODEOHOUSTON app for maps, schedules, and more (available for both Apple and Android products).
+The 2020 Houston Livestock Show and Rodeo runs March 3-22, 2020 and opens at 8 a.m. every day.
+However, amid all the excitement that rodeo brings, even veteran rodeo attendees know that donning those cowboy boots and braving the crowds and traffic are still daunting tasks.
+And when you get there it's just so... big.
+We've broken down some essential information to know before planning your visit, and we also recommend downloading the RODEOHOUSTON app for maps, schedules, and more (available for both Apple and Androidproducts).

 Check out our Rodeo Houston Guide for more posts on enjoying the rodeo with kids.

-The carnival is an obvious hit, with traditional arcade and booth games as well as fun houses and rides, including the exciting 1,700-foot-tall Sky Ride that takes guests across all of NRG Park.
-Longtime rodeo junkies will remember an area for the smallest cowboys and cowgirls called Kids Country, but is now named The Junction.
+The carnival is an obvious hit, with traditional arcade and booth games as well as fun houses and more than 80 different rides, including the exciting Sky Flyer, Cliff Hanger, and crowd favorite Carousel.
+Longtime rodeo junkies will remember an area for the smallest cowboys and cowgirls called Kids Country, which has been named The Junction.
 It features smaller rides, games, a farm exhibit, petting zoo, kids' carnival, and more (bonus - this doesn't cost extra and is included in regular rodeo admission, and is home to the rodeo's BEST event, Mutton Bustin').
 And finally, inside NRG Center's Hall A is the AGVENTURE, which focuses on agriculture education and has lots of animal exhibits - from the birthing center to fisheries to honey bee hives.

 Saving Money: Free Activities & Cheap Admission

 If you're able to go during the week, Family Wednesdays (formerly Value Wednesdays) are a great deal.
-NRG Park admission is $5 for adults, free for seniors and kids 12 and under, and $2 rides at The Junction Carnival from 11 a.m.-4 p.m.
-You can also buy half-price carnival tickets for games and rides (these things add up!)
-And once you're inside, there are lots of activities, exhibits, and games that won't cost you a dime.
-You'll find a lot of free activities inside the children's zone, The Junction, including an area called Fun on the Farm, the petting zoo, watching the pig races, and live entertainment at the Stars Over Texas Stage.
+NRG Park admission is free for seniors and kids 12 and under, and you get $2 rides from 11 a.m.-4 p.m along with a $2 food or drink item at select food stands in the Junction Carnival.
+You can also buy half-price carnival packs for games and rides (these things add up!) and once you're inside, there are lots of activities, exhibits, and games that won't cost you a dime.
+You'll find a lot of free activities inside the children's zone, at The Junction, at Fun on the Farm, in the petting zoo, at the pig races, and there is live entertainment at the Stars Over Texas Stage.
 And in terms of food, you can bring in your own snacks (except into the stadium itself).
 This is huge, people!

 Transportation & Parking